YuankaiQi/REVERIE/README.md

 It will generate ``_mask.c`` and ``_mask.so`` in ``external/`` folder.

 ## <a name="3"></a>3.
 Install with Docker
+We find that the success rate is slightly lower that obtained using environments built without docker.
 ### Prerequisites

 - Nvidia GPU with driver >= 384